ilepan91/spring-boot-crud/README.md

 2. **Create a MySQL Database:**

-   Open MySQL Workbench, and open 'create_user.sql' script.
+   Open MySQL Workbench, and open `create_user.sql` script.
-   After executing it, create a new connection: springstudent, where password should be set as 'springstudent' as well.
+   After executing it, create a new connection: `springstudent`, where password should be set as `springstudent` as well.

    If you're using different connecetion and credentials then:
-   - Reconfigure the application's database connection properties in the src/main/resources/application.properties file.
+   - Reconfigure the application's database connection properties in the `src/main/resources/application.properties` file.
    - Update the following properties with your MySQL credentials: <br/>
    `spring.datasource.url=jdbc:mysql://localhost:3306/student_directory` <br/>
    `spring.datasource.username=your-mysql-username` <br/>